John Stephen Cummins: Bishop of Oakland

-Retirement
+Retirement and death

 After reaching the mandatory retirement age of 75 for bishops, Cummins resigned as Bishop of Oakland on October 1, 2003.
 That same day, Saint Mary's College of California in Moraga, California, announced that Cummins would be working in the newly established John S. Cummins Catholic Institute for Thought, Culture and Action.

 On April 4, 2004, Cummins testified for the plaintiffs in a sexual abuse lawsuit against the Diocese of Oakland.
-The plaintiffs were two brothers, Bob and Tom Thatcher, who charged that Robert Ponciroli, a priest at St. Ignatius Parish in Antioch, California, molested them when they were minors in the early 1980s.
+The plaintiffs were two brothers, Bob and Tom Thatcher, who charged that Reverend Robert Ponciroli, a pastor at St. Ignatius Parish in Antioch, California, molested them when they were minors in the early 1980s.
 Cummins said that he learned about allegations against Ponciroli in 1995, but did not notify police or try to find the victims.
 Cummins apologized for his failure to search for the victims.
 In 2016, Cummins published the book Vatican II, Berkeley and Beyond, a collection of reflections on the Vatican II Council and its effects on the church.

+Cummins died in Oakland on December 3, 2024, at the age of 96.